New Orleans Rock 'n' Roll Marathon

 Formerly known as the Mardi Gras Marathon, this race is one of the most popular of the more than 800 marathons staged worldwide every year.
 Because of the city’s low-lying elevation, the course is almost uniformly flat, ranging from sea level to only 15 feet above sea level in its highest spots.
 Also, the weather in New Orleans at this time of year is usually conducive to running; cool and comfortable with low humidity.

-And, as a bonus, runners are rewarded at the end of the run with a New Orleans-style street party in scenic, historic City Park, featuring live entertainment, food, drinks and fun (as well as basic first aid for those whose feet may need a little TLC after all that pavement pounding).
+Typifying the New Orleans spirit, bandstands are set up on the route and live music greets the ears of those racing past.
+And, as a bonus, runners are rewarded at the end of the run with a New Orleans-style street party in scenic, historic City Park, featuring live entertainment, food, drinks and fun!

 The 10K race starts at 7:00 a.m. in the heart of the city’s Central Business District, on St. Charles Avenue at Lafayette Square, one block from Poydras Street.
 Participants in the 10K will have a half-hour head start on the Marathon and Half-Marathon runners and a much shorter course that will take them through parts of the city’s Warehouse District, along the edge of the French Quarter and up the full length of Esplanade Avenue to City Park.